tiny-crab/reSizeMatters/README.md

 12-column system, so make all of your columns add up to 12 inside of a row.
 Or don't.
 The JS will automatically center your not-full rows inside of your container.

-4. Create your own divs inside of the ".column" divs.
-Manipulating HTML elements that are children of these columns will make your life much easier, rather than trying to format the columns themselves.

-5. Enjoy yourself.
+4. Enjoy yourself.

-*5x.
+*4x.
 Report bugs!*